Skip to content

 For the exhaustion sleep doesn't fix

-For days that blur into each other, motivation that's gone missing, and a flatness that doesn't always look like sadness.
+For days that blur into each other, motivation that's gone missing, and going through the motions without feeling them.
 Evidence-based therapy at a pace that doesn't ask you to perform wellness you don't feel yet.
-Telehealth across California, plus in-person in Walnut Creek with Tina.
+Telehealth across California.

 TL;DR

 Depression therapy that doesn't start with 'think positive.'
-Behavioral activation gets the body moving before the mood catches up; CBT interrupts self-critical patterns; ACT supports values-aligned action even when motivation is offline; EMDR and IFS reach trauma-rooted depression that talk therapy alone can't shift.
+Behavioral activation gets the body moving before the mood catches up; CBT interrupts self-critical patterns; ACT supports values-aligned action even when motivation is offline; EMDR and IFS reach trauma-rooted depression at the layer talk can't access.
 We don't prescribe medication.
-When it would help, we refer and coordinate with a psychiatrist alongside the therapy.
+When it would help, we'll refer to a psychiatrist; when a release is signed and it would benefit the work, we can coordinate with your treatment team.

 Good fit if